Western Zone, Tigray: Demographics

+Eike Haberland Map (Published: Wiesbaden : Steiner, 1965) Shows that by 14C Amharic was spoken at Central Ethiopia very far from Western Tigray while Tigrigna was spoken in the North in what is now called Tigray.
+Furthermore, the 1994 census report indicates that 96.5% of the inhabitants of western Tigray were ethnically Tigrayans while only 3% were Amhara, which changed to 92.3% and 6.5% respectively in the 2007 census.

+Belgian researches analyzed list of 574 place names as recorded by Ellero and his translators was extracted from the notebooks of ethnographer Giovanni Ellero, holding field notes from Welkait in the 1930s.
+The etymology of almost all place names is of Tigrinya origin, with a few of Oromo, Falasha, Arab, or biblical origin.
+Less than ten locations that held a name of Amharic origin in 1939 are found in the whole list of place names.
+Specifically, among the 574 place names, there are 229 "’Addi …" (village in Tigrinya) and 49 "May …" (water).

-According to a 24 May 2004 World Bank memorandum, 6% of the inhabitants of the Western Zone Zone have access to electricity, and this zone has a road density of 23.3 kilometers per 1000 square kilometers.
+According to a 24 May 2004 World Bank memorandum, 6% of the inhabitants of the Western Zone have access to electricity, and this zone has a road density of 23.3 kilometers per 1000 square kilometers.
 Rural households have an average of 1 hectare of land (compared to the national average of 1.01 and a regional average of 0.51) and an average 1.3 head of livestock.
 19.9% of the population is in non-farm related jobs, compared to the national average of 25% and a regional average of 28%.
 Of all eligible children, 55% are enrolled in primary school, and 16% in secondary schools.
-100% of the zone is exposed to malaria, and 0% to Tsetse fly.
+100% of the zone is exposed to malaria.
 The memorandum gave this zone a drought risk rating of 533.